-Move a victim only in a life-threatening situation.

-To care for a victim of an excavation cave-in:

-- 1. Clear the victim's face and chest to restore breathing.

-- 2. Perform basic first aid:

-- Restore breathing.

-- Stop the bleeding.

-- Check for broken bones.

-- Perform CPR.

-Always assume that a victim has serious back and neck injuries.

-Take precautions to prevent further injuries.
+Move a victim only in a life-threatening situation. То care e for a victim of an excavation cave-in: 1.
+Cle ar the victim's face and chest to restore breathing.
+2. Per form basic first aid: • Restore breathing. • Stop the bleeding. • Check for broken bones. • Perform CPR. /ays ıries assume that a victim has serious back and neck .
+Tal ke pi recautions to prevent further injuries.